AnukratiRawal14/AnukratiRawal14/README.md

 ### Hi there, I'm Anukrati Rawal👋

-- 🔭 I’m pursuing B-Tech 3rd yr in Information Technology.
+- 🔭 I’m pursuing B-Tech in Information Technology.
 - 👯 Looking forward to contribute more to Open Source projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anukratirawal)<br>
 - 💭 All about me : [Click here](https://anukratirawal14.github.io/Portfolio/)</i>